MARKET SNAPSHOT: Dow Edges Higher After Two-week Slide

 What are the main benchmarks doing?

-The S&P 500 was up 2 points, or 0.1%, at 2,580 with gains in technology and consumer discretionary sectors offsetting losses in energy and health-care shares.
+The S&P 500 was up 2.8 points, or 0.1%, at 2,581 with six of the 11 main indexes trading higher.
+Telecoms, industrials and financials were leading the gains, outweighing losses in health-care and energy shares.

+The Nasdaq Composite added 5 points, or 0.1%, to 6,788.
+Gain on the Nasdaq were capped due to a selloff in biotechnology shares, which fell 0.8%.

 Continue Reading Below